 The walled gardens were probably established in the sixteenth century – parts of the wall being tudor – and records show that throughout the centuries they were used to supply the main house with fresh vegetables, fruits and flowers.
 The Walled Gardens have been recently restored – to a design created by Charles Mitchell – and in 2000 a summer house was built in the second garden, using reclaimed materials from the Estate.
-Teas and light refreshments may be purchased here on open days.
+Teas and light refreshments may be purchased here on open days (ticket holders only).

 The first garden features pleached lime trees enclosing a central lawn, in the middle of which is a fountain.
 Surrounding the lawn are beds planted with traditional roses, which can be enjoyed in full bloom during the month of June.
 These is also a herb garden and borders providing colour and interest all season.